Connect with a certified trainer for free

 • Icing the elbow throughout the day

-• Non-steroidal anti-inflammatory medications to relieve inflammation and pain
+• Non-steroidal anti-inflammatory medications to relieve tennis elbow pain and inflammation.

 • Wearing a brace on the elbow or wrist while playing sports